eliet24/eliet24/README.md

 - 👋 Hi, I’m @eliet24 -  BSc in Computer Engineering
-- 👀 I’m interested in computer engineering, computer science especially machine learning
+- 👀 I’m interested in computer engineering, computer science especially Embedded Programming and Machine Learning.
 - 💞️ I’m looking to collaborate on cool projects
 - 📫 How to reach me:
 -      mail:elietin24@live.com